In today’s volatile digital environment, user privacy has become a commodity.

 03. Explain how and why you collect data

-The next important this is to mention why and how your website collects data.
+The next important step is to mention why and how your website collects data.

 There are many different ways to collect user information, such as: